-The GEF Fourth Annual Performance Report (APR) 2007, presented and prepared by the GEF Evaluation Office, focuses on completed projects for which terminal evaluations were submitted during fiscal year 2007.
+The GEF Fifth Annual Performance Report (APR) 2008, presented and prepared by the GEF Evaluation Office, focuses on completed projects for which terminal evaluations were submitted during fiscal year 2008 (FY 2008).
+The APR was prepared to provide input to the Fourth Overall Performance Study (OPS4) of the GEF, and as a result much of the discussion is on projects submitted after the Third Overall Performance Study period, i.e. after FY2004.
 The full report provides an assessment of project outcomes, project sustainability, project completion delays, materialization of cofinancing, and the quality of monitoring in completed projects.
-The report’s main focus is on terminal evaluations from 41 projects submitted in FY2007, accounting for $199 million in GEF funding.
+The report’s main focus is on terminal evaluations from 62 projects submitted in FY2008.

 The following conclusions were reached by the evaluation:

-- The materialization of cofinancing reported by the Agencies was about three-fourths of that promised at project approval.
+- The materialization of cofinancing by GEF Agencies was on average close to that promised at project approval.

 - There is a strong association between quality of M&E arrangements at entry point and during implementation.